petrelharp/clinal-lineages/README.md

 - [notes/](tree/master/notes/) : implementation of numerical solutions to the PDE, and documents describing development of the theory

-    - [notes/README.md](tree/master/notes/) : describes the relevant files in this directory
+    - [notes/README.md](tree/master/notes/README.md) : describes the relevant files in this directory

 - [drafts/](tree/master/drafts/) : the writeup, in LaTeX.

-    - [drafts/figs/hybrid_zone.tex](tree/master/drafts/hybrid_zone.tex) : the LaTeX for the document
+    - [drafts/hybrid_zone.tex](tree/master/drafts/hybrid_zone.tex) : the LaTeX for the document
     - [drafts/figs/](tree/master/drafts/figs/) : figures for the paper, and the code to make them.
-        *If you want to see how a given figure was produced, try looking in the LaTeX source to find the filename, then search for that string in the scripts in `figs/`.*
+    - [drafts/figs/README.md](tree/master/drafts/figs/README.md) : describes some of the R scripts that produce the figures *If you want to see how a given figure was produced, and it doesn't say here, try looking in the LaTeX source to find the filename, then search for that string in the scripts in `figs/`.*

 - [resources/](tree/master/resources/) : scripts to help out with making html reports from Rmarkdown, using [templater](https://github.com/petrelharp/templater).
+    You can ignore this directory.

 We also have produced a fairly large number of pdfs of simulation results under various parameter combinations.